 How many years after surgery can you sue?

-Similar to most medical negligence cases, you have 3 years after the date of knowledge of the negligent incident or the resulting condition from such a negligent act.
-However, our best advice is that you sue immediately if you notice that your pain and suffering is as a result of medical negligence.
+Similar to most cases for acts of negligence, you have 3 years after the date of knowledge of the negligent surgery to make a claim.
+However, our best advice is that you sue immediately if you notice that your pain and suffering is as a result of surgical negligence.

 - GP negligence compensation

 - Care home neglect compensation,